 Onboarding orchestration

 What it required: The onboarding sequence must be mapped and documented before the build.
 This is one of the agentic AI use cases most frequently attempted in organisations where onboarding is still ad hoc, and one of the most frequently abandoned as a result.
+The agent cannot sequence what has not been sequenced.

 Procurement monitoring